contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-Finally, we update our Entry and include the Asset using the new `field.image`:
+Finally, we update our entry and include the asset using the new `field.image`:

 #### URL